Book Now

 Full of marine life and one spectacular fort, the Dry Tortugas is one of the least visited national parks in the US…but a truly worthy day trip from Key West.

 Seventy miles west of Key West, there’s an expanse of tropical water that contains seven tiny islands, scarcely more than a series of dots on a map.
 These are the waters and islands of Dry Tortugas National Park, one of America’s most remote national parks.
 And as we all know, where people don’t go, animals come in droves.
 A day trip to the Dry Tortugas’s remote and pristine wilderness that teems with marine life offers all of the adventure of Caribbean island–hopping – snorkeling, diving, even a formidable fort to explore – minus the passport.
-Hop on the ferry that departs from Key West, take your own boat, or take the ultimate transport with a the best view (seaplane) – no matter how you get there, you’ll return sun-kissed, a bit salt-encrusted, and with plenty of memories.
+Hop on the ferry that departs from Key West, take your own boat, or take the ultimate transport with the best view (seaplane) – no matter how you get there, you’ll return sun-kissed, a bit salt-encrusted, and with plenty of memories.

 What to Do in Dry Tortugas National Park